pandeyaparna2022/Ribosome_profiling/README.md

-#Course work
-Course: RNA- sequencing course, module: Ribosome_profiling
+RNA- sequencing course, module: Ribosome_profiling

 These codes are written for analysis of Ribo-Seq data.
 Please make sure you have access to the raw sequencing data and have downloaded the individual annotation files prior to data analysis.
-A step-by-step guide for downloading the annotation files are provided at file:///C:/Users/pandapar/Desktop/Uni_courses_2022/RNA_sequencing/RNASeq_2022_RP.html#prepare-annotations under Prepare annotations section (author: Dr. Puneet Sharma)

 Recommendation: